GraphiAPI/graphi-java/GraphiSpec.md

 * ####Command
 Based on execution strategy, following three command types are implemented by default.
   * #####Query
-    Use query command to execute it parallel
+    Use graphiQuery command to execute it parallel
   * Mutate
   * Subscribe